Browse Items (37 total)

 Statue of Robert E. Lee

-During the post-Civil War era, conservative Democrats attempted to revive the fading passions for the Lost Cause.
-The nephew of Robert E. Lee, Fitzhugh Lee, led the charge to assemble a memorial association in 1886.
-In May 1890 dedication was timed…
+During the post-Civil War era, conservative Democrats in the South attempted to revive the fading passions for the Lost Cause.
+Robert E. Lee’s nephew, Fitzhugh Lee, led the charge to create the Lee Monument Association in 1886.
+In May 1890 the…

 Stone Mountain Confederate Memorial Carving 6 cent stamp.